priyanknamdeo03/Incentivized_Recycle_Tech/README.md

 ▪ The system will provide services to view various information for proper managerial decision-making.

 ▪ Inventory management is required at different locations within a facility or within multiple locations of a supply network to protect the regular and planned course of collection against the random disturbance of running out of space for recyclable goods.

+# Hardware Interface
+Here's What You Need to Use the inventory management system:

+             •   20GB HDD

+             •    256 MB RAM

+             •    Pentium IV Processor

+# Design Techniques
+Design of the Website is done using the following technologies:-

+• HTML, CSS, Bootstrap And  JavaScript

+• Php For Backend Management

+• MySQL Database

+• Apache Server For Deployment